raspberrypilearning/generic-python-rounding-numbers/en/step_1.md

 TypeError: type str doesn't define __round__ method
 >>>
 ```
-However, you can still achieve the same goal using the *format* function.
+However, you can still achieve the same goal using the `.format` function.

 ```python
 >>> "{0:.2f}".format(56.767856)